whisthq/technical-interviews/handle-wav/README.md

 Getting Started

 Git clone this repository, and cd into the handle-wav folder.
 We recommend you use flask as your web framework.
+A sample wav file has been provided for testing.

 Technical Details